 This is like saying that my mathematical calculations are incorrect because I used a calculator to compute some things rather than doing it by hand.
 You still have the code that you put into Mathematica, much the same way you still have the numbers you entered into the calculator.
 As such, Mathematica is merely a very powerful calculator.

-Reply written almost 6 years ago
+Reply written over 6 years ago

 The biggest problem with Mathematica, is that it's not an open source app.
 I don't mean it's a problem for the money that it needs to buy it, but if you want to watch the errors in one chaotic system you cannot see the source to understand (find) the function that it produces the errors.
 (Sorry for my bad english).